Herbert J. Davenport

-Herbert Joseph Davenport (August 10, 1861 – June 15, 1931) was an American economist and critic of the Austrian School, educator and author.
+Herbert Joseph Davenport (August 10, 1861 – June 15, 1931) was an American economist, educator and author.
+He was a member of the American Psychological School alongside Frank A. Fetter and Thorstein Veblen.

 Biography

-Born in Vermont, Davenport studied at the University of Chicago for a year or so under Thorstein Veblen, with whom he formed a lifelong friendship.
+Born in Wilmington, Vermont, Davenport was the son of Charles N. Davenport, a prominent attorney and Democratic Party leader.
+He studied at the University of Chicago for a year or so under Thorstein Veblen, with whom he formed a lifelong friendship.
 His studies were apparently motivated, like many other revolutionary political economists of his time, by a desire to find the flaws in socialism.

 Following his degree at Chicago on 1898, Davenport became a high school principal before returning to Chicago as a faculty member.
 He began his formal career as assistant professor at the University of Chicago in 1902.
 During his previous 41 years, he had attended Harvard Law School, the University of Leipzig, Ecole Libre des Sciences Politiques in Paris, the University of South Dakota, and the University of Chicago.
 He moved to the University of Missouri to become department head and first dean of the College of Business in 1908.
 In 1916, he transferred to Cornell, where he finished his academic career.
 He also made and lost a fortune in business, largely in land speculation.